hvu76/Data-Science-at-Scale-final-project/README.md

 # Data Science at Scale Final Project

 In this project, our team of 4 were tasked with creating an end-to-end data intensive application that tracks the inventory of bikes and available docks at a given station with the Citibike Bike Sharing system in NYC.
-Our team was assigned station 4.
-To complete this project, you must apply the skills you have learned in DSCC 202-402 Data Science at Scale.
+Our team was assigned station 1 Ave and E 68 St. To complete this project, you must apply the skills you have learned in DSCC 202-402 Data Science at Scale.
 This sort of forecasting application could be the basis of how an application like Bike Angels runs (https://citibikenyc.com/bike-angels) and helps keep the system running smoothly with the help of Data-Intensive Applications and Human participation.

 The application has 4 components: